-Sara gets one during a game of Hackbeard (a pirate RPG), where Bob, Dave, and Brian (playing Captain, First Mate, and Quartermaster respectively) are living lives of luxury on their ship via abusing their power greatly and being Jerks to their (NPC) crew, whilst Sara (the Boatswain) is trying to act like a benevolent swashbuckler.
+- Sara gets one during a game of Hackbeard (a pirate RPG), where Bob, Dave, and Brian (playing Captain, First Mate, and Quartermaster respectively) are living lives of luxury on their ship via abusing their power greatly and being Jerks to their (NPC) crew, with Sara (the Boatswain) trying to act like a benevolent swashbuckler.
 Eventually, the crew mutiny, and Sara convinces the guys to let her handle this.
-The result is that while she successfully stops the mutiny, the crew now want her to be Captain.
-Sara decides to accept, and then basically gets payback on the guys via roleplaying and the NPC crew by having the three tarred and feathered, tied up, and tossed in a long boat which has its oars broken, a hole in the bottom, a mere tin cup for bailing the water, and a load of rotten food to eat.
+The result is that while she successfully stops the mutiny, the crew now want her as Captain.
+Sara decides to accept, and then gets payback on the guys via roleplaying and the NPC crew.

 Sara: Ah, who cares.
 It was totally worth it to see the looks on their faces.

 - Just as Brian points out that the situation is survivable, and that the three can return for vengeance later, Sara informs them that she has no intention of letting them go, and has the crew open fire on them.
 The guys get ticked off and essentially Rage Quit, but as far as Sara is concerned:

 Brian, thanks to being a former GM and a Rules Lawyer, has incurred approximately fifty of these over the course of the comic, none of which can be deemed more awesome than the other.